kayla-lin/lovebox/README.md

 [![Dashboard](https://i.gyazo.com/3a531496672378845526029a0bbb00cf.png)](https://gyazo.com/3a531496672378845526029a0bbb00cf)

-Lovebox is a messaging application inspired by the social media trend of sending loveboxes.
+Lovebox is a messaging application inspired by the social media trend of sending love boxes.
 You are able to group messages together into a "package".
 The recipient of your package can either open all your messages as once or you can send a message once a day.

 ## Technologies
 This is a React Typescript application created with help from: